morganbengtsson/dungeon/report/report.rst

    The resulting dungeon after six iterations.

 The results for generating a dungeon procedurally this way are quite positive.
 With only a few basic models it is possible to generate a quite versatile dungeon.
 Many parameters are tweak-able, to quickly get a desired result.
-In contrast to manual modeling, that would take much longer.
+In contrast to manual modeling, which would take much longer.
+Also the numerical representation of a whole dungeon is very compact, only the first entity and a position.

 Improvements that could be done are optimizations to the rendering.
 Even more variations in the different entities.
 The room_ could be customized even further for example.
 With more floors, different shapes and materials.
-Procedural methods could have been used even further ,to place or randomize vertex positions in the models to.
+Procedural methods could have been used even further, to place or randomize vertex positions in the models.
 That would be at the cost of performance though.